LiliaFramework/Lilia/docs/docs/libraries/lia.logger.md

 ## Overview

-The logger library writes structured log entries to files and the console.
-It
+The logger library writes structured log entries to files, to the console, and to the `lia_logs` SQL table (gamemode, category, text, character ID, SteamID).
+Built-in log types live in `modules/administration/submodules/logging/logs.lua`; custom types can be added with `lia.log.addType`.

-tracks important gameplay events for later auditing or debugging.
-All entries are

-also saved in the `lia_logs` database table which stores the current gamemode,

-log category, message text, character ID and SteamID when available.

-Built‑in log types reside in

-`modules/administration/submodules/logging/logs.lua` and custom types can be

-registered with `lia.log.addType`.

 ---